 Kevin Robbins, son of Mannatech co-founder Ray Robbins, was appointed to the Board in December 2016 as a Class I director.
-His current term as director expires in 2018.
+His current term as director expires in 2021.
 He also serves on the Science and Marketing Committee.
-He began his part time career as an independent associate for the Company in 1994.
-By 1996, Mr. Robbins was able to dedicate his career as an independent associate for the Company on a full-time basis.
+He began his part time career as an independent Associate for the Company in 1994.
+By 1996, Mr. Robbins was able to dedicate his career as an independent Associate for the Company on a full-time basis.
 In 2003, he was awarded as the global recipient of the Ray Robbins Giving Spirit Award.
 In 2000, Mr. Robbins was elected to represent the Company's North America field as part of the North American Advisory Council.
 He originally served five years on the advisory council, and was later re-elected for another three-year term.
 As part of the advisory council, Mr. Robbins served as Chairman for five years where he worked closely with the Company to develop new compensation plans, new incentive trips, and training programs with respect to Associates in North America.
 In 2012, he was recognized as one of the Top Global Business Builders of the Year by the Company.
 Prior to joining Mannatech, Mr. Robbins worked as a Realtor for Coldwell Banker.
 He earned Rookie of the Year and Top Listing agent for his branch.
 He was introduced to the direct sales industry when he was just 20 years old as a sales representative of Cutco and later as Area Sales Manager.
 Mr. Robbins earned a Bachelor of Business Administration in Marketing at The University of Texas at Arlington.

-Christopher J. Simons Regional Vice President of EMEA and North America, joined Mannatech in 2008 as Director of Sales, South Africa.
-Since joining Mannatech, Simons has provided pivotal leadership in several markets and in supporting the implementation of the Company's 3-Point Plan system, which helps sales Associates advance their business and personal development.
-Prior to his time at Mannatech, Simons spent 19 years in the direct sales industry as a field leader and business manager for one of the largest independent networks of direct sellers in the world.
+Christopher J. Simons, Regional President EMEAA, Central and South America, joined Mannatech in 2008 as Director of Sales, South Africa.
+Since joining Mannatech, Mr. Simons has provided pivotal leadership in several markets helping the Company's independent Associates advance their business and personal development.
+Prior to his time at Mannatech, Mr. Simons spent 19 years in the direct sales industry as a field leader and business manager for one of the largest independent networks of direct sellers in the world.
 Throughout his career, he has played an integral role in leading company launches in a variety of global markets.
 He has overseen the deployment of global systems incorporating events and business education platforms that have resulted in more than \$1 billion in revenues in those specific markets.
-Simons is known for working very closely with his field leaders, and creating a market where those leaders have the freedom and support to thrive, while also building an operation that is set up for ongoing, sustainable business.
+Mr. Simons is known for working very closely with his field leaders, and creating a market where those leaders have the freedom and support to thrive, while also building an operation that is set up for ongoing, sustainable business.